borazslo/szentiras.hu/docker/Readme.md

 # Why this version of Ubuntu?

-Because for this, Python2 was still available (needed by something else :).
+Because for this version, Python2 was still available (needed by something else :).